mikesart/graphicsmagick/www/index.rst

     changes.

   * GM has 0.00 (zero) defects per 1000 lines of code (293,341 total
-    lines included) according to Coverity analsis on May 25, 2015.
+    lines included) according to Coverity analysis on May 25, 2015.

   * GM developers contribute to other free projects for the public good.